salehhoushangi/Adjust-GmbH/README.md

 ## About The Project
 Creating a utility to process that YAML and output an /etc/fstab file based on that yaml.
 Please provide your code along with a README describing the use.
-The code will form part of the future conversations you will have with the hiring team.
 You are free to use languages and environments regarding a system of your choice but the tasks must run on a Linux system.
 Note: You should use a programming/scripting language to achieve this task, and